-At MU, Environmental Health & Safety maintains the website http://ehs.missouri.edu/ehs/env/stormwater, which includes a phone number that the public can use to access information, ask questions and/or voice concerns.
+MU: At MU, Environmental Health & Safety maintains the website https://ehs.missouri.edu/env/stormwater which includes a phone number that the public can use to access information, ask questions and/or voice concerns.

 BMP 6: A representative of each MS4 Operator shall report to the designated entity of each MS4 Operator (Boone County Board of Commissioners, Columbia City Council, or MU Environmental Health & Safety) at minimum annually.